stevecochrane/tailwindcss-logical/README.md

 ## What's Not Included

-This plugin does not generate utilities for everything in the [CSS Logical Properties and Values Level 1](https://drafts.csswg.org/css-logical/) specification.
-If something does not have a non-logical equivalent in Tailwind's defaults, it is not represented in this plugin.
+While everything in the [CSS Logical Properties and Values Level 1](https://drafts.csswg.org/css-logical/) specification has been evaluated and most features are supported, this plugin does not generate utilities for everything.
+If something does not have a non-logical equivalent in Tailwind's defaults, it is not supported.

 * Logical Values for the `caption-side` property: Tailwind does not have `caption-side` utilities.
 * Flow-relative Border Width shorthand properties `border-block-width` and `border-block-height`: Tailwind does not